 The disappearing Aouk River

-Rivers in Ayamaru Plateau often disappear under mountain ridges and reappear in the other side.
-If these rivers are seen even on satellite images through the thick canopy of rainforest – these should be fairly large streams which should form enormous caves.
+Rivers in Ayamaru Plateau often disappear under mountain ridges and reappear on the other side.
+If these rivers are seen even on satellite images through the thick canopy of the rainforest – these should be fairly large streams that should form enormous caves.

-One of such rivers is the 250 km long Aouk River, which in lover reaches is called Kladuk or Keladoet.
+One such river is the 250 km long Aouk River, which in lover reaches is called Kladuk or Keladoet.
 It has several such underground sections, including the giant Aouk Underground River in its middle part.
-River collects precipitation from more than 4000 km2 large area and in its lower reaches has a discharge of 300 m3/s – some five times more than, for example, Thames River.
+The river collects precipitation from more than 4000 km2 large area and in its lower reaches has a discharge of 300 m3/s – some five times more than, for example, Thames River.

 Local people knew about this subterranean river long, long ago.
 Scientists and researchers of modern times though came much, much later.
 The first known European in this area was Italian researcher Odoardo Beccari in 1873 – 1875.